Francsimon/Serial-Peripheral-Interface-FPGA-DSP/README.md

 ### Steps

-1. From the FPGA side, import SPI_Nios_project in Quartus Prime.
+1. From the FPGA side, import "SPI_Nios_project" in Quartus Prime.
    You will find a main code employing two components:
    - The SPI master module;
    - The Nios II soft processor.